Euphorbia caput-medusae L.

 Euphorbia commelinii, Euphorbia fructuspini, Euphorbia geminata, Euphorbia medusae, Euphorbia parvimamma, Euphorbia tessellata, Medusea fructus-pini, Medusea major, Medusea tessellata

 Euphorbia caput-medusae is a unique succulent plant with numerous snake-like, gray-green, bumpy-textured branches that emerge on the top of a central tap-rooted caudex.
 It grows up to a foot (30 cm) tall.
 The caudex is up to 8 inches (20 cm) in diameter.
 Branches are up to 3 feet (90 cm) long with a knobbed terminal end where small deciduous leaves are produced.
 White flowers bloom on short stalks rising from the ends of young branches in the spring and summer.
-It can reach about a foot (30 cm) high with a 3 feet (90 cm) spread.

 How to Grow and Care